Lunch with an Old Bag Committee

 Jill says "being part of the LWOB team is fantastic, we always have great fun at our committee meetings, and even more fun on the big day!
 Since being involved with LWOB, I have learned a lot about The Prince's Trust and how it helps young people, and I am continually amazed and in awe of the achievements these young people can make to their lives.
 Their challenging backgrounds, and how their sheer determination and an inner strength takes them to the next level - I'm often in tears listening to their stories".

 Penny is a senior partner of St James’s Place Wealth Management, running her own successful advisory practice (PW & Partners).
 She is passionate about finance and specifically about planning for Later Life.
-Last year she set up and now Chairs The Edinburgh Care Forum (a group focused on sharing best practice in the Later Life space).
+She recently set up and now Chairs The Edinburgh Care Forum (a group focused on sharing best practice in the Later Life space).

 She sits on the committee of the St James's Place Foundation, a grant-making charity concentrating on making a difference for children and young people.
 She enjoys the fun involved in helping others and once she gets her teeth into something will give it all of her energy.